arendst/Tasmota/README.md

 - [ ] Add Feature to Save Config
 - [ ] Add Feature to Load Config
 - [ ] Change Web Menu to a Tasmota one to save FLASH and RAM
+- [ ] Complete all the language files with keys
 - [ ] Optimize code to reduce Flash and RAM

 **For ESP_KNX_IP_LITE:**